Flood Risk Management Strategy (cycle 1, 2010-15)

 - 12.12 Ayr East (PDF, 711kb)

 - 12.14 Cumnock and Catrine (PDF, 726kb)

 - 12.15 Dalrymple to Patna (PDF, 714kb)

 - 12.16 Straiton (PDF, 700kb)

 - 12.18 Girvan (PDF, 734kb)

 Flood Risk Management Strategy (cycle 2, 2016-22)

-Work is currently being undertaken on the next flood risk management planning cycle for 2022 – 2028.
+The implementation of the cycle 2 Flood Risk Management Plan will be carried out between 2022–28.
 The Scottish Environmental Protection Agency’s consultation on Potentially Vulnerable Areas for Flood Risk Management in Scotland closed on the 31 July 2018.
 Scottish Ministers will formally designate Potentially Vulnerable Areas in December 2018 through the second National Flood Risk Assessment.

 In accordance with the requirements of the Flood Risk Management(Scotland) Act (2009) (‘the Act’), North Ayrshire Council (as Lead Local Authority (LLA) places a duty (under section 37) on the LLA to review the Local Flood Risk Management Plan; and publish a report on the conclusions of the review, including information on the progress that has been made towards implementing the measures.